mmmr55/Cycle-Volume/README.md

 On Code Quality: Who the fuck dares to claim that they can write C++ without ever encountering an unexpected null pointer?
 That's the nature of low-level development.

-On Threading: The logic was running strictly on the main thread during my implementation, and I verified it with actual in-game testing.
-I simply hadn't implemented the multi-threading controls yet.
-Don't presume to lecture me on an architecture you clearly haven't even begun to grasp.
+On Threading:  simply hadn't implemented the multi-threading controls yet.

 On "Infringement" & The Sacred Source: To my "dear collaborator"—since when did reading your source code become a blood oath?
 Are you seriously suggesting that once a mortal gazes upon your "divine" scripts, they are forever forbidden from writing their own implementation of a fertility system?
 That's not a copyright claim; that's a cult.
-I’ve completely rebuilt the logic, yet you still play the "infringement" card because you're terrified of a version that actually functions better than yours.

 On My Intentions (A User’s Perspective): My only goal has always been to reduce the goddamn pressure on the script engine.
 I am a player first, just like everyone else in this community.
 I know the frustration of having a perfect load order ruined by script lag and engine stutter.
 I didn't write this as some distant dev looking for a trophy; I wrote this as a user who was sick and tired of the performance bottlenecks.
 I wanted a community environment where players could actually enjoy heavy-script mods without the game shitting itself.
 Moving this logic to a DLL was an act of optimization for the sake of every user's stability.